 Semi-dry suits are essentially wetsuits that are just a lot thicker and have improved seals at the ankles, neck, and wrists.
 They keep the circulation of water to an absolute minimum.
 Although they will provide you with more warmth than wetsuits of similar thicknesses, they still get you wet.

 They generally cost a lot more money than wetsuits.
 However, they are an ideal option if you would like the warmth a drysuit provides, without having to pay the steeper price tag or attend special training in using one.

 When is it Best to Use Each Suit?

 Water temperature is the key factor that determines dry suit vs wet suit and which you should be wearing.
-We have provided a brief guide below to which suit you should be using in which temperature.
+We have provided a brief guide below to which suit you should be used in which temperature.

 Although this is helpful, you should also keep in mind your own tolerance to the cold and comfort when making your final decision.

 80-degrees Fahrenheit/26-degrees Celsius – Wetsuit 2mm